Picture of Melton truck loaded driving in the sunset

 • Drivers are able to extend the 11-hour maximum driving limit and the 14-hour driving window by up to 2 hours when adverse driving conditions are encountered.

-What Happens if HOS Regulations Aren’t Followed?
+What Happens if Hours of Service Regulations Aren’t Followed?

 During Blitz Week, one of the top priorities every driver and carrier alike should plan for is downtime and delays.
 It’s not uncommon for inspections to take some time, whether that’s during the inspection itself, or by waiting in line for these inspections to take place.